 Share Your ACHMA VISB Experience

-Did the transaction match Verizon Wireless, Auto Pay, a business account, Fios, or an unauthorized withdrawal?
+Did the transaction match Verizon Wireless, Auto Pay, ACHMA bill payment, a business account, Fios, ACHMA VISB 800-922-0204, or an unauthorized withdrawal?
 Share the descriptor variation, amount, and how you confirmed or disputed it below.
 Please exclude all private Verizon, banking, and payment-reference information.

 Disclaimer

-ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with ACHMA VISB, Verizon Communications, Verizon Wireless, Verizon Fios, any bank, or any payment network.
+ChargeOnMyCard.com is an independent consumer-information website and is not affiliated with ACHMA VISB, Verizon Communications, Verizon Wireless, Verizon Fios, any bank, ACH processor, card network, or payment network.
 The Verizon identification is based on consumer reports and available transaction information.
 Confirm the individual payment through Verizon and your financial institution.